-Nutramax Dasuquin with MSM Chewables Review
+Nutramax Dasuquin with MSM Soft Chews

-Dasuquin is one of the most recommended joint supplement by veterinarians.
+Heralded as the next generation Cosequin, Dasuquin is one of the most recommended joint supplement by veterinarians.

-While there are many glucosamine products out there, most of them don’t provide data that backs up their claims.
+While there are many glucosamine products out there, most of them don’t provide data that back up their claims.

-Plus, this product is guaranteed to be 99% pure, while many supplements only have about 20% of bioavailable glucosamine.
+Plus, this product is guaranteed to be 99% pure, while many other supplements only have about 20% of bioavailable glucosamine.

-- Contains MSM, and ASU
+- Contains glucosamine, chondroitin, MSM, and ASU

 - 99% pure glucosamine